Introduction

 Why Bourbon and Apples Make a Perfect Pair

 Before we dive into the recipe, let’s talk about why this combination works so well.
 First of all, bourbon whiskey brings warm vanilla, caramel, and oak flavors that naturally enhance the sweetness of apples.
-Furthermore, as the alcohol cooks off during baking, it leaves behind complex flavor compounds that transform a simple apple pie into something extraordinary.
+Furthermore, as the alcohol cooks off during baking, it leaves behind complex flavor compounds that transform a simple apple pie with bourbon into something truly extraordinary.

 Selecting the Right Ingredients